 - Prime Member / Eligible Lessee as named insured.

-- Policy number and expiration date of policy.
+- Policy number and expiration date of the policy.

 - Description of boat insured.